I am only going to talk about one commonly proposed solution to the excessive

 competitor for the most infamous section of code in Yandere Simulator, the main body of

-SubtitleType TaskLineResponseType()
+SubtitleType TaskLineResponseType() in StudentScript.cs.

 if (this.StudentID == 6) { if (!false) { return SubtitleType.TaskGenericLine; } return SubtitleType.Task6Line; } else { if (this.StudentID == 8) { return SubtitleType.Task8Line; } if (this.StudentID == 11) { return SubtitleType.Task11Line; } if (this.StudentID == 13) { return SubtitleType.Task13Line; } if (this.StudentID == 14) { return SubtitleType.Task14Line; } if (this.StudentID == 15) { return SubtitleType.Task15Line; } if (this.StudentID == 25) { return SubtitleType.Task25Line; } if (this.StudentID == 28) { return SubtitleType.Task28Line; } if (this.StudentID == 30) { return SubtitleType.Task30Line; } if (this.StudentID == 36) { return SubtitleType.Task36Line; } if (this.StudentID == 37) { return SubtitleType.Task37Line; } if (this.StudentID == 38) { return SubtitleType.Task38Line; } if (this.StudentID == 52) { return SubtitleType.Task52Line; } if (this.StudentID == 76) { return SubtitleType.Task76Line; } if (this.StudentID == 77) { return SubtitleType.Task77Line; } if (this.StudentID == 78) { return SubtitleType.Task78Line; } if (this.StudentID == 79) { return SubtitleType.Task79Line; } if (this.StudentID == 80) { return SubtitleType.Task80Line; } if (this.StudentID == 81) { return SubtitleType.Task81Line; } return SubtitleType.TaskGenericLine; }

-statements is equivalent to a chain of if
+Remember that the long chain of if statements is equivalent to a chain of if

-statements will exit out as soon as one of
+else statements since the return statements will exit out as soon as one of

-statements are satisfied.
+the if statements are satisfied.

 It would be best to separate our analysis into different levels that take progressively more information into account.